Women's suffrage: Andorra

-The Principality of Andorra introduced women's suffrage in 1970 (third last in Europa), though Andorra did not have a democratic constitution until 1993.
+The Principality of Andorra introduced women's suffrage in 1970 (third last in Europe), though Andorra did not have a democratic constitution until 1993.

 In 1969, 3708 signatures demanding women's suffrage and eligibility was presented to the Andorra Council Parliament.
 In April 1970, women's suffrage was introduced after a vote with 10 votes for and eight against, while however eligibility was voted down.
 Women's eligibility was introduced on 5 September 1973.
 The first woman became MP in 1984.

 Austria

-After the breakdown of the Habsburg monarchy in 1918 Austria granted the general, equal, direct and secret right to vote to all citizens, regardless of sex, through the change of the electoral code in December 1918.
+After the breakdown of the Habsburg monarchy in 1918, Austria granted the general, equal, direct and secret right to vote to all citizens, regardless of sex, through the change of the electoral code in December 1918.
 The first elections in which women participated were the February 1919 Constituent Assembly elections.

 Azerbaijan

 Universal voting rights were recognized in Azerbaijan in 1918 by the Azerbaijan Democratic Republic.
+Thus, making Azerbaijan the first Muslim-majority country to enfranchise women.
+This early commitment to women's rights was part of a broader movement towards secularization and modernization in the country.

 Belgium

 A revision of the constitution in October 1921 (it changed art.
 47 of the Constitution of Belgium of 1831) introduced the general right to vote according to the "one man, one vote" principle.
 Art.
 47 allowed widows of World War I to vote at the national level as well.
 The introduction of women's suffrage was already put onto the agenda at the time, by means of including an article in the constitution that allowed approval of women's suffrage by special law (meaning it needed a 2/3 majority to pass).

-This happened on March 27th 1948.
+Belgian socialists opposed the women's suffrage, fearing their conservative leanings and their "domination" by the clergy.
+This happened on March 27, 1948.
 In Belgium, voting is compulsory.